UMCFS/Rules/MarketplaceRules.md

 **Base Value** -
 __Purchased from an authorized retailer:__ the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
-__Purchased from a private party sale or non-authorized retailer:__ the lowest value between these sources shall be used: the actual item sale price (before tax and other costs), MSRP, or the current item pricing from an authorized retailer.
+__Purchased from a private party or non-authorized retailer:__ the lowest value between these sources shall be used: the actual item sale price (before tax etc.), MSRP, or the current item pricing from an authorized retailer.

 **(At) Cost** - Cost is the base value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.

-**Full system build** - A PC containing all of the necessary parts to function, minus peripherals (mouse, keyboard, monitor).
-A full build shall be assembled with a case, power supply, motherboard, CPU, memory, disk, and modern discrete GPU.
-To reiterate, **to be considered a full system build, the build must contain a discrete GPU currently being manufactured and sold,** such as Nvidia RTX 3000 and 2060 series, AMD RX 6000 series, and Nvidia GTX 1600 series.
-This discourages those shucking GPUs out of good builds and reselling here.
+**Full system build** - A functioning PC, minus peripherals and OS.
+A full build shall be assembled with a case, PSU, motherboard, CPU, RAM, disk, and modern GPU. **To qualify as a full system build, the PC must contain a discrete GPU currently being manufactured and sold** such as Nvidia RTX 3000, 2060 series, or 1600 series, or AMD RX 6000 series.
+This discourages those shucking GPUs out of pre-builts and reselling here.

 **Marketplace regions** - Regions are based on Micro Center store location clusters, plus a National channel for shipped items.
 Below is how the stores have been grouped:
-    * National - all stores
     * West - Tustin, CA
     * Mountain - Denver, CO
     * Midwest - St. Louis Park, MN; Overland Park, KS; Brentwood, MO; Westmont and Chicago, IL; Madison Heights, MI